 Just ask my students and they’ll tell you that surveys are one of my go-to ESL activities.
 I like to use them at least once a month in my classes.
 The best part?
 This versatile activity lends itself well to many topics, including food.

 It takes just a few minutes to design a survey related to food and then your students will have an awesome activity to participate in.
+Plus, it’s one of the best WH questions activities.
 Learn more about it here:

 #6: Food Idiom Activity

 There are a ton of food idioms in English.
 Like literally hundreds, if not thousands of them.
 They can be a fun way to introduce some cultural things to your students that you might not otherwise have a chance to.

 You can have some fun with idioms too.
 Check out this activity for doing just that: ESL Idiom Activity.